 In the summers Baja becomes extremely hot with temperatures inching into the 100s Fahrenheit and with high humidity.

-Baja is extremely camper friendly, but you’ll want to have a few special items with you that will make your Baja travel more comfortable.
+Baja is extremely camper friendly, and camping is the BEST way to see this beautiful region.
+In order to get the most out of your trip you’ll want to have a few specific items that will make your Baja travel more comfortable.

 Heavy Duty Tent Stakes or Rebar

 Whether you’re tent camping or traveling Baja in your camper, it is a good idea to carry heavy duty stakes with you.
 Baja can get VERY windy, and wind speeds can reach up to 50mph at times.

 If you want to put up a tent, canopy, or shade structure you will want to secure it with heavy duty stakes and extra guy lines (for shade structures).
 This will ensure your campsite can handle the winds when they pick up.

 Sand Tracks or Burlap Bags